 How can I take action?

 Please call or email your State Senator and State Representative and ask them to co-sponsor An Act relative to plastic bag reduction (H.784/S.477).
+If you'd like you can also use this Surfrider Action Alert to send an email after just filling out a few pieces of information.

 You can use your address to find the contact information for your own legislators by using the state's Find My Legislator tool.